Qiang3570/Multi-window/README.md

 ## License
 Copyright [C2017] [Qiang3570@126.com or zstrong911@gmail.com]

-Licensed under the Apache License, Version 2.0 (the "License");</b>
+Licensed under the Apache License, Version 2.0 (the "License");<b>
-you may not use this file except in compliance with the License.</b>
+you may not use this file except in compliance with the License.<b>
 You may obtain a copy of the License at

 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)

-Unless required by applicable law or agreed to in writing, software</b>
+Unless required by applicable law or agreed to in writing, software<b>
-distributed under the License is distributed on an "AS IS" BASIS,</b>
+distributed under the License is distributed on an "AS IS" BASIS,<b>
-WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.</b>
+WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.<b>
-See the License for the specific language governing permissions and</b>
+See the License for the specific language governing permissions and<b>
 limitations under the License.